 Lynda Laughlin is a family demographer at the U.S. Census Bureau in the Fertility and Family Statistics Branch.
 Her work focuses on child care, child well-being, and work and family outcomes.
 She is the author of several publications on family dynamics including, "Who's Minding the Kids?
 Child Care Arrangements: Spring 2005/Summer 2006" and "Maternity Leave and Employment Patterns of First-Time Mothers: 1961-2008."

-Laughlin received her doctorate in sociology from Temple University and a bachelor's degree in sociology from Coe College in Iowa.
-She is also a former Administration for Children and Families Child Care Research Scholar.
+Laughlin received her doctorate in sociology from Temple University and is a former Administration for Children and Families Child Care Research Scholar.